 A good firewall, with a great monitoring and support, is a sure fire way to prevent most attacks.
 We don’t recommend consumer grade hardware that you find at discount electronics stores for this purpose since they are not built to handle the number of requests that even a small business produces.
 This will inevitably cause problems like network slowdowns, causing you to reset the router frequently.
 Invest in your infrastructure to protect your data, with several entry-level products that will give you superb protection for a reasonable price.

-Another suggestion is to partner with a Managed Services organization that has the experience and knowledge from protecting thousands of networks to handling your network security.
+Another suggestion is to partner with a Managed Services Provider like Rx Technology that has the experience and knowledge from protecting thousands of networks to handling your network security.
 With the level of knowledge they provide, you can leverage shared resources to protect your network at a fraction of the cost vs. hiring an information security officer or additional IT staff to manage these external facing devices.

 Another simple way to keep employees productive is to provide a Single Sign-On service (SSO) to manage all application logins from a single interface.
 Login in once on the company intranet and get signed into all of your business applications with one password.
 These services have added hundreds of applications to their repository over the years and are quite effective at managing passwords and logins making employee password management a breeze to maintain.
 Whatever direction you choose for your organization it’s important to remember that there is always more than one way to stay safe, without sacrificing a huge budget to achieve your security goals.

 Rx Technology has been providing physical and network security solutions for San Antonio, Austin, and the surrounding areas for over twenty years.
-If you would like a security assessment, please use the contact us page or the chat box below to get started.
+If you would like a security assessment, please use the contact us page to get started.